newx/minesweeper-api/doc.md

 - state
 - position x
 - position y
-- revealed: boolean
+- revealed: Boolean
 - flagged: Ability to 'flag' a cell with a question mark or red flag
-- content: integer, nil, or bomb
+- content: integer, nil, or mine

 **Methods**

 - reveal:
-  - shows the number of adjacent bombs if any
+  * shows the number of adjacent mines if any.
-  - if it has no adjacent bombs, it recursively clear all adjacent cells with no mines.
+  * if it has no adjacent mines, it recursively clear all adjacent cells with no mines.
-- count_bombs
+- count_adjacent_mines:
-  - iterate through each adjacent/neighbor cell and returns the number of bombs around it
+  * iterate through each adjacent cell and returns the number of mines around it.
-  - does not count itself
+  * does not count itself.
-- find adjacent cells with no bombs:
+- find adjacent cells with no mines:
-  - If you click on a cell having no adjacent mines (in any of the surrounding eight cells) then all the adjacent cells are automatically cleared, thus saving our time.
+  * If you click on a cell having no adjacent mines (in any of the surrounding eight cells) then all the adjacent cells are automatically cleared, thus saving our time.
-  - Flood fill algorithm
+  * Flood fill algorithm.

 ### Board